jlento/NumLab2015/2_Session/BatchQueues.slide.md

 - the default way of submitting large parallel jobs.
 - the user writes a batch job script and gives it to the batch queue system
-- batch queue system executes the script when the requested resources become available
+- job scheduler executes the script when the requested resources become available
 - stdin, stdout and stderr are connected to files
 - (this is how we are going to run OpenIFS today)